 Harris Village has fire extinguishers in each kitchen.

 Fire Safety Improvements And Upgrades

 Florida Tech annually reviews the fire systems in our residence halls and will make upgrades, repairs, or revisions when problems are identified.

 Fire drills are held once a semester for each residence hall.
 Fire drills are mandatory supervised evacuations of a building for a fire and are scheduled with the Department of Security.

 The supervised fire drill is scheduled within the first 3 weeks of the beginning of the semester.

 Students who fail to leave the building during a fire drill are fined and the incident is turned over to the Dean of Students.

 Fire Life Safety Education

-• DO NOT remain in courtyards or in close proximity to the buildings.
+- DO NOT remain in courtyards or near the buildings.

-•Remain in designated locations until cleared for re-entry by either the RD or a member of the residence life staff acting in behalf of the RD or by public safety.
+- Remain in designated locations until cleared for re-entry by either the RD or a member of the Residence Life staff acting on behalf of the RD or by public safety.